 In 1980 President Jimmy Carter appointed Ginsburg to the U.S. Court of Appeals for the District of Columbia.
 She served there until 1993, when she became second woman ever to serve on the Supreme Court after being appointed by President Bill Clinton.

-Throughout the years, Ginsburg has become a progressive and feminist hero to many, due to her increasing outspokenness.
-Many people also admire her for her work ethic, after attending work throughout her chemotherapy treatment and also the day after her husband, Martin Ginsburg, passed away in 2010.
-She is the fourth-oldest serving Supreme Court Justice at age 87.
+Throughout the years, Ginsburg became a progressive and feminist hero to many, due to her increasing outspokenness.
+Many people also admired her for her work ethic, after attending work throughout her chemotherapy treatment and also the day after her husband, Martin Ginsburg, passed away in 2010.
+She was the fourth-oldest serving Supreme Court Justice, up until her death on 18th September 2020 at age 87.

 Below, we take a look at some of Ruth Bader Ginsburg’s most famous quotes:

 “Reading is the key that opens doors to many good things in life.
 Reading shaped my dreams, and more reading helped me make my dreams come true.”

 “I – try to teach through my opinions, through my speeches, how wrong it is to judge people on the basis of what they look like, color of their skin, whether they’re men or women.”